 The most difficult part of this recipe will be either finding turkey pieces or cutting the turkey yourself.
 I found pre-cut turkey pieces at Whole Foods and, of course, I paid an arm and a leg for them.
 A whole turkey will usually cost less than $1 per pound and I paid $2.49 per pound for my pieces.
 To me, it was worth it.
 If it’s not worth it for you, you can follow these step by step photo instructions on how to cut your own turkey into pieces.
 I just wasn’t that ambitious this weekend!
 Plus, turkeys can take a couple days to thaw and I threw this together last minute.

-Oh, also, if you’re looking to make this more healthy, you can definitely skip the bacon (saute veggies in a touch of olive oil).
+“Healthy” is subjective, but if you’re looking to make this more healthy, you can definitely skip the bacon and sauté vegetables in a touch of olive oil or broth.
 Enough fat drips into the dressing from the turkey that the bacon fat wasn’t all that necessary in the end… but it sure did taste good!

 - 6 oz bacon ($1.65)